himawaritane/Assgn_9/README.md

 # AD340 -5210
 # Loan Pham
-Assignment #5
+Assignment #

-Create ForecastDetailsActivity
+In this assignment, you'll be tasked with making your app respond to different app states and configurations.
-Create an AppNavigator interface to communicate between LocationEntryFragment and MainActivity Create a CurrentForecastFragment
+You'll accomplish this by adding loading states, empty states, and a tablet-specific layout.